The Lagoon House is open to the public by appointment only.

 Senator Debbie Mayfield began day 2 of the Marine Resources Council LID Conference examining the Clean Waterways Act and the need to achieve water quality improvements by improving stormwater management, requiring wastewater upgrades, septic tanks, and source controls.
 She was followed by Virginia Barker, Brevard County Natural Resources, who presented the update on the statewide Stormwater rule required as part of the Clean Waterways Act.

-Click the presentation thumbnail to start a slideshow,
+Click the presentation thumbnail to enlarge the slides,

 Critical Winter Haven Code Update Every Municipality and County Should Consider